Viral Gastroenteritis

 Vaccines are available to protect children from rotavirus.
 Healthcare providers give shots to babies before age 6 months.
 You and your children can help prevent viral gastroenteritis by taking these steps:

-• Wash hands for 20 seconds with soap and water after going to the bathroom, after changing a diaper, and before touching any food.
+• Wash hands for 20 seconds with soap and clean, running water after going to the bathroom, after changing a diaper, and before touching any food.

 • Use alcohol-based sanitizers.